Payment Terms and Methods

 Payment Methods for International and US-based Clients

 We accept payment via credit card, PayPal, or international wire transfer.
-Clients in the United States have the option of mobile payment transfers using Zelle, which the client initiates, or Dwolla, which we must initiate.
-We access a three percent payment processing fee for credit card or PayPal payments.
-We do not assess a fee for Zelle or Dwolla payments.
+Clients in the United States have the option of mobile payment transfers using Zelle, which the client initiates.
+As of January 1, 2022, we assess a three percent (3%) payment processing fee for credit card or PayPal payments.
+We do not assess a fee for Zelle payments.

 Credit Card Payments

 We accept all major credit cards.
-Our invoice includes a surcharge of three percent to defray the credit card processing fees.
+Our invoice includes a surcharge of three percent (3%) to defray the credit-card processing fees.

 International Wire Transfers